Add these prompts to enforce SCRUM MCP usage.

 AUTOMATICALLY run at session start:

-- `scrum_status()` - Check server status
+- `scrum_status()` - Check server status and profile

 - `scrum_task_list()` - See pending tasks